 Some hospitals already use discharge tools such as the Re-Engineered Discharge (RED) toolkit, a nationwide discharge program that has been established to be effective against all 30-day readmissions [43].
 Applying RED involved following a discharge plan including, educating patients about diagnosis and medicine for example.
 However, the successful implementation of RED requires a comprehensive framework and participation from all stakeholders [43].
 A recent study of HRRP as another potential solution to the ED readmission problem presents its successes and challenges [44].
 Some of the highlighted limitations and corresponding solutions involve adjusting for socioeconomic status.
 Some researchers further proposed adding the development of community approaches to healthcare, recognizing that social factors, patient compliance and access to care are barriers to reducing ED rates [45].

 Our work complements the existing literature on 30-day patient readmissions, in that it presents evidence-informed strategies for addressing the impact of SDoH on readmissions.
 Some patients with important needs are willing and able to connect to CHWs; the readmission rate amongst them is more predictable and presents a path forward for further investigation and strategies to decrease readmissions.
-Importantly, CHW-related features are important in the prediction.
-Our results also align with current related work in that we find that the addition of SDoH data does not yet generally significantly increase the predictive accuracy of classifiers when compared to a baseline because, in part due to scarce data.
+Notably, CHW-related features are important in the prediction.
+Our results also align with current related work in that we find that the addition of SDoH data does not yet generally significantly increase the predictive accuracy of classifiers when compared to a baseline, in part due to scarce data.
 It is important to note that our relative success when compared to other studies which only found improvement of integrating SDoH in prediction for subgroups is due to the fact that our patients are somewhat already a subgroup (having all been referred to CHWs as higher-risk).
-We note that an important limitation to this work is that we do not have EHRs.
+We note that an important limitation to this work is that we do not have EHR data, however with Sinai’s recent transition to EPIC, patient EHR data may have more potential to be utilized in work such as this.

 Therefore, one main recommendation, knowing that not all readmissions will be prevented, is to leverage more information from EHRs (contain clinical information about patients, such as medical history, vital signs, laboratory data, immunizations, and medications).
 We know for example that comorbidities are important, therefore more EHR data may yield similar impact on classification.
 Conversely, since we show that CHWs have an impact on some readmissions due to social rather than medical intervention, combining the two elements would be beneficial and constitute a comprehensive effort to prevent any type—medical or social—of avoidable readmissions.